-Chef Gordon Ramsay is famous for his over-the-top antics in the kitchen for his reality cooking television shows.
-He is an exceptionally gifted and inventive chef, which this recipe proves.
-Chef Ramsay's take on a holiday side dish gets a brilliant spin with his caramelizing sugar before adding it to the cranberries.
+Chef Gordon Ramsay is famous for his over-the-top antics in the kitchen in his reality cooking television shows.
+But he is also an exceptionally gifted and inventive chef—which this recipe proves.
+Chef Ramsay's take on a quintessential holiday side dish gets a brilliant spin by caramelizing sugar before adding it to the cranberries.
 The result is a traditional fruit compote with a wonderful caramel flavor.
-You'll love this recipe for any holiday meal, especially as a side dish for roast turkey, goose or duck.
+You'll love this recipe for any holiday meal, especially to accompany roast turkey, goose, or duck.

 - 2/3 cup sugar (fine)